Skip to content

 Note

-For console chat interfaces, include the -it options.
+When using Docker for console chat interfaces, include the -it options.
 For example, with the math tutor file, use

 docker run -it -p 8085:8085 \